 01 of 10

-This industrial bathroom from Melissa Winn Interiors is a great example of a welcoming bathroom using typically industrial materials like stone and concrete.Continue to 2 of 10 below.
+This industrial bathroom from Melissa Winn Interiors is a great example of a welcoming bathroom using typically industrial materials such as stone and concrete.Continue to 2 of 10 below.

 02 of 10

 Industrial doesn't mean dark and broody; take this white, uncluttered, minimalist bathroom for example.
 It uses the bright light from the ceiling windows to reflect on the copper accessories.